ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    * If the access token is a JWT, then BYTES is the binary representation of the JWT (i.e., of the text string that encodes the JWT).

-* The AS-to-Client response is encoded in JSON.
+* An alternative way relies on JSON.
 That is, the AS-to-Client response has media-type "application/ace+json".

   This implies that, within the JSON object specified as message payload, the parameter 'access_token' has as value a text string TEXT encoding the access token.
 In particular:

   * If the access token is a JWT, then TEXT is the text string that encodes the JWT.

-  * If the access token is a CWT, then TEXT is the base64-encoded text string of the binary representation of the CWT (i.e., of the CBOR array that encodes the CWT).
+  * If the access token is a CWT, then TEXT is the base64url-encoded text string of the binary representation of the CWT (i.e., of the CBOR array that encodes the CWT).

-Given an access token in any of the cases above, it has to be ensured that the same HASH_INPUT for generating the corresponding token hash is considered by the AS that has issued the access token and by the registered devices to which the access token pertains (both Client and RS).

-To this end, both the Client and the AS proceed as follows.

-1. The Client and the AS consider the content of the 'access_token' parameter in the AS-to-Client response, where the Access Token was included and provided to the requesting Client.

-2. The AS defines HASH_INPUT as follows.
+### Provisioning of Access Tokens to the RS # {#sec-token-hash-input-motivation-rs}

+In accordance with the used transport profile of ACE (e.g., {{RFC9202}}, {{RFC9203}}, {{RFC9431}}), the RS receives a piece of token-related information hereafter denoted as TOKEN_INFO.

+In particular:

-   * If the content of the 'access_token' parameter from step 1 is a CBOR byte string, then HASH_INPUT is the value of that CBOR byte string.
-This is the case where the AS-to-Client response is encoded in CBOR, hence CBOR was used to transport the access token (as a CWT or JWT).
+* If the AS-to-Client response was encoded in CBOR, then TOKEN_INFO is the value of the CBOR byte string conveyed by the 'access_token' parameter of that response.
+This is irrespective of the access token being a CWT or a JWT.
+That is, TOKEN_INFO is the binary representation of the access token.

-      With reference to the example in {{fig-as-response-cbor}}, HASH_INPUT is the bytes \{0xd0 0x83 0x44 0xa1 ...\}.

-   * If the content of the 'access_token' parameter from step 1 is a text string, then HASH_INPUT is the binary representation of that text string.
-This is the case where the AS-to-Client response is encoded in JSON, hence JSON was used to transport the access token (as a CWT or JWT).
+* If the AS-to-Client response was encoded in JSON and the access token is a JWT, then TOKEN_INFO is the binary representation of the text string conveyed by the 'access_token' parameter of that response.
+That is, TOKEN_INFO is the binary representation of the access token.

-      With reference to the example in {{fig-as-response-json}}, HASH_INPUT is the binary representation of "2YotnFZFEjr1zCsicMWpAA".

-Therefore, irrespective of the encoding used for the AS-to-Client response and of the format used for the acces token, HASH_INPUT is always the binary representation of the token-related information conveyed by the 'access_token' parameter in that response.
+* If the AS-to-Client response was encoded in JSON and the access token is a CWT, then TOKEN_INFO is the binary representation of the base64url-encoded text string that encodes the binary representation of the access token.
+That is, TOKEN_INFO is the binary representation of the base64url-encoded text string conveyed by the 'access_token' parameter.

-Such a token-related information is precisely what the Client is going to provide to the RS, according to the method specified in the used transport profile of ACE (e.g., {{RFC9202}}, {{RFC9203}}, {{RFC9431}}).
-Note that such a token-related information is not the direct binary representation of the actual access token, in case the latter is a CWT and the AS-to-Client response conveying it was encoded in JSON.

-Consequently, when the access token is uploaded at the RS, the RS is always able to identify the same token-related information as HASH_INPUT.
-Some concrete examples are compiled below.
+The following overviews how the above specifically applies to the existing transport profiles of ACE.

-* The access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint (see {{Section 5.10.1 of RFC9200}}), with media-type different from "application/ace+cbor" (e.g., like in {{RFC9202}}).
-In such a case, HASH_INPUT is the request payload of the POST request.
+* The access token can be uploaded to the RS by means of a POST request to the /authz-info endpoint (see {{Section 5.10.1 of RFC9200}}), using a media-type different from "application/ace+cbor" (e.g., like in {{RFC9202}}).
+In such a case, TOKEN_INFO is the request payload of the POST request.

-* The access token can be uploaded to the RS by means of a POST request to the /authz-info enpoint, with media-type "application/ace+cbor" (e.g., like in {{RFC9203}}).
-In such a case, HASH_INPUT is the value of the CBOR byte string conveyed by the 'access_token' parameter, within the CBOR map specified as payload of the POST request.
+* The access token can be uploaded to the RS by means of a POST request to the /authz-info enpoint, using the media-type "application/ace+cbor" (e.g., like in {{RFC9203}}).
+In such a case, TOKEN_INFO is the value of the CBOR byte string conveyed by the 'access_token' parameter, within the CBOR map specified as payload of the POST request.

 * The access token can be uploaded to the RS during a DTLS session establishment, e.g., like it is defined in {{Section 3.2.2 of RFC9202}}.
-In such a case, HASH_INPUT is the value of the 'psk_identity' field of the ClientKeyExchange message (if using DTLS 1.2 {{RFC6347}}), or of the 'identity' field of a PSKIdentity, within the PreSharedKeyExtension of a ClientHello message (when using DTLS 1.3 {{RFC9147}}).
+In such a case, TOKEN_INFO is the value of the 'psk_identity' field of the ClientKeyExchange message (when using DTLS 1.2 {{RFC6347}}), or of the 'identity' field of a PSKIdentity, within the PreSharedKeyExtension of a ClientHello message (when using DTLS 1.3 {{RFC9147}}).

 * The access token can be uploaded to the RS within the MQTT CONNECT packet, e.g., like it is defined in {{Section 2.2.4.1 of RFC9431}}.
-In such a case, HASH_INPUT is what is specified in the 'Authentication Data' field of the MQTT CONNECT packet, following the property identifier 22 (0x16) and the token length.
+In such a case, TOKEN_INFO is specified within the 'Authentication Data' field of the MQTT CONNECT packet, following the property identifier 22 (0x16) and the token length.

+### Design Rationale

+Considering the possible variants discussed above, it must always be ensured that the same HASH_INPUT value is used as input for generating the token hash by the AS that has issued the access token and by the registered devices to which the access token pertains (both Client and RS).

+This is achieved by building HASH_INPUT according to the content of the 'access_token' parameter in the AS-to-Client responses, since that is what all among the AS, the Client, and the RS are able to see.

+## Hash Input on the Client and the AS # {#sec-token-hash-input-c-as}

+The Client and the AS consider the content of the 'access_token' parameter in the AS-to-Client response, where the access token is included and provided to the requester Client.

+The following defines how the Client and the AS determine the HASH_INPUT value to use as input for computing the token hash of the conveyed access token, depending on the AS-to-Client response being encoded in CBOR (see {{sec-token-hash-input-c-as-cbor}}) or in JSON (see {{sec-token-hash-input-c-as-json}}).

+Once determined HASH_INPUT, the Client and the AS use it to compute the token hash of the conveyed access token as defined in {{sec-token-hash-output}}.

+### AS-to-Client Response in CBOR # {#sec-token-hash-input-c-as-cbor}

+If the AS-to-Client response is encoded in CBOR, then HASH_INPUT is defined as follows:

+* BYTES denotes the value of the CBOR byte string conveyed in the parameter 'access_token'.

+  With reference to the example in {{fig-as-response-cbor}}, BYTES is the bytes \{0xd0 0x83 0x43 ...
+0x64 0x3b\}.

+  Note that BYTES is the binary representation of the access token, irrespective of this being a CWT or a JWT.

+* HASH_INPUT_TEXT is the base64url-encoded text string that encodes BYTES.

+* HASH_INPUT is the binary representation of HASH_INPUT_TEXT.

 ~~~~~~~~~~~
 2.01 Created